InspiryThemes/realhomes-docs/docs/ims-paypal-settings-modern.md

 ### Register PayPal IPN URL

+!!! warning "Important"
-> Note: It is important to register PayPal IPN URL for recurring payments.
-To register the IPN, follow these instructions:
+    It is important to register PayPal IPN URL for recurring payments.
+To register the IPN, follow these instructions.

 1. Copy the URL present in the PayPal IPN URL text box.
 Or go to **Dashboard → Memberships → Settings → PayPal Settings**; there will be a text box named **PayPal IPN URL** present at the end of this page and copy the URL from this text box.
 ![Real Homes Documentation](images/membership/paypal-ipn-url.png)